m-housni/GitLogMonitor/README.md

 5. If you would like to improve the tool, you can find the source code here: https://github.com/m-housni/GitLogMonitor

 ## NB
-You may need a compiler like CodeBlocks to get the executable.
+You may need a IDE like CodeBlocks to get the executable.